CNN anchor Bernard Shaw dead at 82 - KESQ

 By Veronica Stracqualursi, CNN

-Former CNN anchor Bernard Shaw died Wednesday of pneumonia unrelated to Covid-19, Shaw’s family announced in a statement Thursday.
+Former CNN anchor Bernard Shaw died Wednesday at a Washington, DC, hospital of pneumonia unrelated to Covid-19, Shaw’s family announced Thursday.
 Shaw was 82.

 Shaw was CNN’s first chief anchor and was with the network when it launched on June 1, 1980.
 He retired from CNN after more than 20 years on February 28, 2001.